FortiClient in the Security Fabric

 - FortiClient receives the following from EMS:

 - Licensing.
-See Windows, macOS, and Linux licenses.
+See Windows, macOS, and Linux endpoint licenses.

 - Profile of configuration information as part of an endpoint policy.
 See Endpoint Profiles.